Naomi Hirahara: Biography

-She sold her first fiction book, Summer of the Big Bachi in 2003, which received positive reviews in the Chicago Tribune, and later that same year was named by them as one of the "10 best mysteries and thrillers of 2004".
-It was also selected by Publishers Weekly as a "Best Books of 2004".
-The book turned out to be the first of a series about an ageing Japanese-American gardener, Mas Arai, a survivor of the atomic bomb, but the character was American-born.
-Though he has a degree, prejudice keeps him from other work, and he becomes a gardener, mirroring Hirahara's father's experience.
+She sold her first fiction book, Summer of the Big Bachi, in 2003.
+It received a positive review in the Chicago Tribune, which later that year named it one of the "10 best mysteries and thrillers of 2004".
+Publishers Weekly named it one of the "Best Books of 2004".
+The book turned out to be the first of a series about an aging Japanese-American gardener, Mas Arai, a survivor of the atomic bomb, but the character was American-born.
+Though he has a college degree, racial prejudice prevents him from obtaining other work, and he becomes a gardener, mirroring Hirahara's father's experience.
 Mas Arai became the featured character in Gasa Gasa Girl, Snakeskin Shamishen, Blood Hina and Strawberry Yellow.
-(Strawberry Yellow takes place in Watsonville, Ca and at the Redman Hirahara Farmstead.)
+(Strawberry Yellow takes place in Watsonville, California and at the Redman Hirahara Farmstead.)
 In 2007, the third book in her series, Snakeskin Shamishen won the Edgar Award from the Mystery Writers of America.
 The following year, the series began being released in Japan.

 In 2014, Hirahara began a new series, though Mas Arai's story has at least two more chapters.
 The new series features a young bicycle policewoman, Ellie Rush, who is the central character in Hirahara's seventh novel, Murder on Bamboo Lane.
 While the Arai series focuses on California centered around the World War II generation, the Rush series is contemporary and expands on Hirahara's desire to speak from a woman's point of view.
 Her first book in which the main character was a woman was a juvenile fiction work, 1001 Cranes, published in 2008.
 Her most recent book in the Ellie Rush series, Grave on Grand Avenue (2015) has received positive reviews, and has been featured as a "Best Book" by Publishers Weekly.
+Her next book, Crown City, is being released February 2026.

+Awards and honors

+Summer of the Big Bachi was named one of the "10 best mysteries and thrillers of 2004" by the Chicago Tribune, as well as one of the "Best Books of 2004" by Publishers Weekly.

+In 2019, CrimeReads included Iced in Paradise in their list of the year's best traditional mystery novels.
+Two years later, they included Clark and Division on their list of the year's best crime novels.
+Amazon also included the novel on their list of the year's best Mysteries and Thrillers.